 In the light of GCSE reforms, there is new content at the Higher Tier which may be less familiar to many teachers.
 Additionally, one of the over-arching aims of the new curriculum is to increase the challenge to students by incorporating more problem-solving into examination questions.
 These courses have been developed as part of the FMSP Extension and Enrichment programme to support teachers in developing a deeper understanding of mathematics topics which will improve progression to ‘A’ level as well as attainment at GCSE.

-Two new courses were piloted in the Summer term of 2016, both aimed at the Higher Tier GCSE, with one focusing on developing reasoning and proof and the other exploring functions and graphs.
-A national series of these courses will now run in the Autumn term.
+Two new courses were piloted in the Summer term of 2016 and then run in October 2016, both aimed at the Higher Tier GCSE.
+One course focuses on developing reasoning and proof and the other explores functions and graphs.
+Following the popularity of the courses, we are now offering a second full series of these courses in June and July 2017.

 These courses are for anyone teaching Higher Tier GCSE mathematics to KS4 pupils in a state-funded school, college or academy.
 Ideally, participants will be in a position to share resources and ideas with their departmental colleagues and to help facilitate this, two teachers from each school may attend.
 We also welcome applications from those returning to GCSE teaching who are registered with the NCTL.